spslater/targpg/README.md

                         extract the files from the archive, if no files given a prompt will ask -l, --list            list the contents of the archive
 ```

+### newpass
+Change the password of the archive, can be loaded from a file either from the
+`--filename` flag or user prompt.
+If no file is given, user is asked to type
+password.

 ### create
 Auto create the archive if it does not already exist.